This course is approved for a Commonwealth VET Student Loan (VSL).

 Assessments give you the opportunity to demonstrate what you have learnt and to identify the knowledge or skills that may need further development.

-Skills assessments: projects, case studies
+Skills assessments: case studies, projects

-Practical skills assessments: testing games and interactive media under observation
+Practical skills assessments: demonstrations under observation

 Work placement provides you with opportunities to respond to situations and circumstances that cannot be replicated in a learning or simulated environment.
 Work placement strengthens your training and supports continued learning and assessment in the workplace.